 In 2010, Transport Canada began introducing changes to the regulatory framework for air cargo security in Canada that outline new screening requirements for cargo being transported on passenger air carriers operating in Canada.
 These new procedures were fully implemented as of December 31, 2012.
-Transport Canada will begin to develop the regulations that will apply to cargo being transported on all cargo air carriers and anticipate having consultation sessions in the Fall of 2013 with stakeholders to assist in the development of the regulations.
-Cargojet has indicated its interest in participating in these consultation sessions.
+Additional consultation sessions were held by Transport Canada at eleven cities across Canada in October and November 2013 where proposed changes to regulations were presented in the following areas with an intended effective date expected to be in 2015 - cargo being transported on all cargo air carriers, training accreditation and cargo screener certification.
+Transport Canada has indicated that they will be forming an All-Cargo Working Group to assist with the further development of the regulations pertaining to cargo being transported on all cargo air carriers.
+Cargojet has informed Transport Canada of its interest in participating in the working group.